-The Wandering Kiwi family are just back from a trip to New Zealand and this time we went ultra long haul, taking the world’s longest scheduled flight – from Doha to Auckland – a whopping 17 hours on a plane.
+The Wandering Kiwi family are just back from a trip to New Zealand and this time we went ultra long haul, taking the world’s longest commercial flight – from Doha to Auckland.
+That’s a whopping 17 hours on a plane.
 In economy.

 Usually when we travel to New Zealand or Australia from Europe we break the journey half way in Asia – Singapore, Kuala Lumpur, Hong Kong are popular stopovers.
 But recently it has become better value to travel via the Middle East – last time we flew to New Zealand via Dubai and this time Qatar.

-I note there is a slightly shorter (but still ultra long haul) Qatar flight from Doha to Perth in Western Australia and an even longer one planned from Singapore to New York, which will become the longest flight in the world when it launches!
+There is also a slightly shorter (but still ultra long haul) Qatar flight from Doha to Perth in Western Australia and an even longer one planned from Singapore to New York, which will become the longest flight in the world when it launches!

 How do you survive an ultra long haul flight?

 The service on Qatar was of a very high standard and the planes they use are big and comfortable.
 They actually have less passengers on the specially-adapted planes to fit the extra fuel necessary.

-The honest truth is that we chose to do this because it was much better value financially for us to fly via Doha in Qatar, with a short hotel stay to get some sleep.
+It was much better value financially for us to fly via Doha in Qatar, with a short hotel stay to get some sleep.
 Also, the 17-hour flight meant avoiding a second stop in Sydney, Australia.
-A transit stop involves at least a few hours feeling very tired in an airport and makes your overall journey longer.
+A transit stop involves at least a few hours feeling very tired in an airport, whereas non-stop flights make your overall journey shorter.

 Tips for long haul flights